 Licensing fees help to finance the identification and protection of endangered species.

-Revenues help preserve Colorado’s beautiful forests, lands and river quality.
+Revenues help conserve Colorado’s beautiful forests, lands and river quality.

 Wildlife management keeps a balance that benefits public, private and wildlife interests.